Yanny vs. Laurel: What do you hear?

+Some people think they hear the word "Laurel" while others are convinced it says "Yanny."
+It's the most perplexing phenomenon since the great the dress debate of 2015.

-"Yanny vs. Laurel" took the internet by storm after a Reddit user posted the short clip of a robot reading the word.
-She asked fellow Reddit users a simple question: What do you hear?
+"Yanny or Laurel" took the internet by storm after a Reddit user posted the short clip of a word being read out loud, asking fellow Reddit users a simple question: What do you hear?
 The clip was posted a few days ago, and now hundreds of thousands of people are engaged in a debate over what they hear.

 As people took to social media to let the world know what they heard -- and argue with those who hear differently -- scientists were trying to figure out why this debate even exists.
 How can some people hear "Yanny" and others the completely different-sounding "Laurel"?